IAC-deepRL/IAC/README.md

 ## Notes

 You can find the code of IAC: [Integrated Actor-Critic for Deep Reinforcement Learning - ICANN 2020](https://www.springerprofessional.de/en/integrated-actor-critic-for-deep-reinforcement-learning/19652718) also in the [ElegantRL (over 1k stars)](https://github.com/AI4Finance-Foundation/ElegantRL) repository.
-Jiaohao Zheng is the author of this repository.
+Jiaohao Zheng is an author of this repository.

 ## Citation